vote539/gnutls-heartbleed-demo/README.md

 In the Makefile, change `GNUTLS_DIR = ../gnutls` to point to the path to the root directory of gnutls, which you cloned above.

-Finally, executing `make run` in this repository should build and run the demonstration.
+Finally, executing `make run` in this repository should build and run the demonstration

 ## Customization

-Change the hostname on lines 42-43 of *demo.c*.
-You need to specify *both* the hostname *and* the associated IP address.

-The example EC2 instance is vulnerable to Heartbleed.
-The site at `acm.wustl.edu` is not vulnerable to Heartbleed.
+By default, this demonstration will hit the server at "www.cloudflarechallenge.com", which seems to be the default server people are using for testing Heartbleed.
+If you want to test a custom server, pass arguments to `make run` like this:

+    make run host=example.com ip=10.20.30.40

+Go into `heartbleed.c` to change the number of heartbeats being sent to the server and the content of those heartbeats.

 ## Notes